 Work on your weaknesses first

-When studying for an exam, there are a lot of ways that you can prepare.
-However, the best way to study is always to start with your weaknesses and nail down those tough concepts.
+When studying for an exam, there are a lot of ways that you can prepare, including getting a San Diego SAT tutor.
+However, no matter if you get help or not, it is always a good idea to start with your weaknesses and nail down those tough concepts.

 If you are struggling with a difficult concept, it is important not to procrastinate and leave it until later.
 You need to make sure that you grasp the most difficult concepts first and then later you can go back and refresh your memory on the easier stuff before the test.